-Langston Hughes’ poem ‘I, Too, Sing America’ is an incredibly personal poem Hughes wrote, expressing how he felt as though he is an unforgotten American because of his skin color.
+Langston Hughes’ poem ‘I, Too, Sing America’ is an incredibly personal poem Hughes wrote during the Harlem Renaissance.
+The poem expresses how he felt like an unforgotten American citizen because of his skin color.
 In the short poem, Hughes proclaims that he, too, is an American, even though the dominant members of society are constantly pushing him aside and hiding him away because he is an African American.

 He, too, sings America.
-He refers to himself as “the darker brother,” and even though he is not allowed to be seen as an equal among men in his country,—he is continually hidden away by the white majority– he is still an important and integral part of America.
+He refers to himself as “the darker brother,” and even though he is not allowed to be seen as an equal among men in his country—he is continually hidden away by the white majority– he is still an important and integral part of America.
 Even though the poem is dealing with a very painful subject—racism—the poet and speaker are still hopeful that one day soon, the powers that be will be ashamed of the way they have treated African Americans, and they will see that they are also a part of the country.

-Langston Hughes’ poem, ‘I, Too, Sing America’, can be read in full here.
+Langston Hughes’ poem, ‘I, Too, Sing America,’ can be read in full here.

-Hughes utilizes free verse here.
+In ‘I, Too, Sing America,’ the poet Langston Hughes utilizes free verse.
+This means that the poet makes use of no rhyme scheme or metrical pattern.
+This adds a conversational feeling to the piece.
 The poem is very brief, containing only five stanzas, two of which are only one line long.
 In total, there are only eighteen lines to the work.
-The simplicity of the poem, however, does not detract from the powerful message of the work.
+However, the simplicity of the poem does not detract from the powerful message of the work.
 Instead, it emphasizes it even more.

 I, too, sing America.

-The first line of the poem, which is also the first stanza, says “I, too, sing America.”
-The use of the pronoun “I” shows the reader that this is a very personal poem, and it can be inferred that our poet, Hughes, is also our speaker.
+The first line of the poem, which is also the first stanza, says, “I, too, sing America.”
+The pronoun “I” shows the reader that this is a very personal poem, and it can be inferred that our poet, Hughes, is also our speaker.
 This is his anthem.